 3.)
 If you do end up with watery dahi baray then just add a little besan to the batter and it will fix them!
 Start with a tbsp or two and do a test batch.

-How to Freeze the Baray
+How to Freeze them

 Once you fry the fritters for the dahi baray then let them cool completely and put in a ziploc bag, making sure to squeeze all the air out that you can.
 Then you can freeze them and pull them out as needed.
 Just defrost at room temperature and give them a warm salted water bath and proceed.